 Components of School to Work include: Vocational Skills, Workplace Readiness Skills and Career Development The goal for students to experience real-life exposure to the adult world of work.
 This takes careful planning, knowledge of child labor laws and program approval from the Department of Labor.
 Students can also participate in in-school career development and vocational classes and activities.

 Life Skills refers to a focus of intensely integrating real life applications in all curriculum areas.
-Students in life skills educational programs are typically students with significant learning, cognitive, and other conditions (e.g., autism, multiple disabilities, and low incidence disabilities), whose disability impacts their ability to access grade level course content without a strong system of educational supports (accommodations ,modifications, and assistive technology) and services (occupational therapy, physical therapy, speech and language therapy etc.).
+Students in life skills educational programs are typically students with significant learning, cognitive, and other conditions (e.g., autism, multiple disabilities, and low incidence disabilities), whose disability impacts their ability to access grade level course content without a strong system of educational supports (accommodations, modifications, and assistive technology) and services (occupational therapy, physical therapy, speech and language therapy etc.). use oral therapy for erectile dysfunction with cialis medication online.
 These students (although not always) include students who:

 Life Skills Instruction- Employment Skills, Student-Focused Planning from National Secondary Transition Technical Assistance Center -NSTTAC